 Under the provisions of Section 8 of Republic Act (RA) No. 8366, an Act amending Presidential Decree No. 29, otherwise known as the Investment Houses Law, the Company is required to maintain a minimum paid-up capital of P300,000,000.
-At December 31, 2019, the Company had complied with the CAR required by BSP and the minimum capital requirement prescribed by the Investment Houses Law.
-The requirement however, no longer applies to the Company in 2020 following the surrender of its quasi-banking license.
+The Company is fully compliant with the regulatory capital requirements.

-Note 22 - Basic quantitative indicators of financial performance
+Note 19 - Basic quantitative indicators of financial performance